-If historical impairment losses rates method is used for a group of financial assets that are collectively evaluated for impairment, future contractual cash flow will be used by the Bank in future and the historical loss for a group of assets with similar credit risk characteristics are considered.
-Historical impairment loss rates are adjusted to reflect the effects of current circumstances that did not affect the year on which the historical impairment loss rates is based and to remove the effects of circumstances in the historical year that are not currently exist.
+If discounted cash flow method is used for a group of financial assets that are collectively evaluated for impairment, future contractual cash flow will be used by the Bank in future and the historical loss for a group of assets with similar credit risk characteristics are considered.
+Discounted cash flow are adjusted to reflect the effects of current circumstances that did not affect the year on which the discounted cash flow is based and to remove the effects of circumstances in the historical year that are not currently exist.

 The Bank has to ensure that the estimates of changes in future cash flows for groups of assets are in consistence with changes in relative data from year to year, such as , changes in unemployment rates, real estate prices, settlement status, or other factors that may affect the probability and magnitude of losses.
-The Bank reviews the basis and methods of estimation regularly.
+The Bank reviews the basis and methods of estimation of discounted cash flow regularly.